 The Bryants continued to live at 538 Beacon (1 Charlesgate East) during the 1895-1896 winter season, but moved thereafter to Brookline.
 He continued to own the property and lease it to others.

-During the 1897-1898 winter season, 538 Beacon (1 Charlesgate East) was the home of dry goods merchant Francis Wright Fabyan and his wife, Edith (Westcott) Fabyan.
+During the 1897-1898 winter season, 538 Beacon (1 Charlesgate East) was the home of wholesale dry goods merchant Francis Wright Fabyan and his wife, Edith (Westcott) Fabyan.
 They had lived at 169 Commonwealth during the previous season, and by the 1898-1899 season were living at 232 Beacon.

-536-538 Beacon were purchased on July 12, 1899, by Thomas William Lawson, 536 Beacon from Mary Kittredge and 538 Beacon (1 Charlesgate East) from William S. Bryant.
+536-538 Beacon.
+On July 12, 1899, Thomas William Lawson purchased both 536 Beacon from Mary Kittredge and 538 Beacon (1 Charlesgate East) from William S. Bryant.
 At the same time, he also acquired the vacant lot at 534 Beacon from Elizabeth Lee, with a 29 foot frontage, and transferred the eastern two feet to Mary Kittredge, who lived at 532 Beacon.
 The deed from Elizabeth Lee to Thomas Lawson included language extending until January 1, 1930, the restrictions contained in the 1890 agreement limiting the depth of any building built on the land and the height of any structure built in the rear of the property.

 Thomas Lawson purchased the property with the intention of demolishing the existing buildings and building a new home on their sites and the vacant lot.